CISecurity/ControlsAssessmentSpecification/control-1/control-1.7.rst

 --------
 * M1 = Boolean: 802.1x authenticators are in use
 * M2 = Boolean: 802.1x authentication servers are in use
-* M3 = Count of improperly configured 802.1x authenticators
+* M3 = List of inappropriately configured 802.1x authenticators
+* M4 = Count of M3
-* M4 = Count of 802.1x authenticators
+* M5 = List of appropriately configured 802.1x authenticators
+* M6 = Count of M5
+* M7 = List of inappropriately configured 802.1x authentication servers
+* M8 = Count of M7
-* M5 = Count of improperly configured 802.1x authentication servers
+* M9 = List of appropriately configured 802.1x authentication servers
+* M10 = Count of M9
-* M6 = Count of 802.1x authentication servers
+* M11 = Count of 802.1x authentication servers (from Input 2)
+* M12 = Count of 802.1x authenticators (from Input 1)

 Metrics
 -------